-‘I was totally hooked, spending the rest of the day until I had finished it.
+‘I was totally hooked, spending the rest of the day reading it until I had finished.
 It is beautifully written and full of enthralling facts... a rare good autobiography’ - Dr Stephen Lock, former editor, BMJ

 'A lovely book.
 Witty, gentle and very evocative' - Liz Langley